(Published in GralsWelt 40/2006)

 “The universe is a huge thought.
 In every particle, every atom, every molecule, every matter cell lives and works, unknown to all, an omnipresence. " Jean Guitton (1901-1999).

-“The old covenant is broken; man finally knows that he is alone in the indifferent immensity of the universe from which happened to emerge.
-Not only his lot, his duty is nowhere written. " Jacques Monod (1910-1976).
+"The old covenant is broken; man knows at last that he is alone in the impassive immensity of the universe from which he happened to emerge.
+Not only his lot, but also his duty are nowhere written."
+Jacques Monod (1910-1976).

-"The more comprehensible the universe becomes to us, the more senseless it appears to us" Steven Weinberg (born 1933)
+"The more comprehensible the universe becomes to us, the more senseless it appears to us" Steven Weinberg (b.
+1933).

 "Modern science kills God and takes his place on the empty throne."
 Vaclav Havel (born 1936).